Boosting Salient Object Detection with Transformer-based Asymmetric Bilateral U-Net: Conclusion

 \section{Conclusion}

 This paper focuses on boosting SOD accuracy with the vision transformer \cite{vaswani2017attention,dosovitskiy2021image}.
-It is widely accepted that the transformer is adept at learning global contextual information that is essential for locating salient objects, while CNN has a strong ability to learn local fine-grained information that is necessary for refining object details \cite{cheng2014global,luo2017non,liu2018picanet}.
+It is widely accepted that vision transformers are adept at learning global contextual information that is essential for locating salient objects, while CNNs have a strong ability to learn local fine-grained information that is necessary for refining object details \cite{cheng2014global,luo2017non,liu2018picanet}.
 Therefore, this paper explores the combination of the transformer and CNN to learn discriminative hybrid features for accurate SOD.
 For this goal, we design the \textbf{A}symmetric \textbf{Bi}lateral \textbf{U-Net} (ABiU-Net), where both the encoder and decoder have two paths.
-Extensive experiments demonstrate that ABiU-Net can significantly improve the SOD performance when compared with \sArt methods.
+Extensive experiments demonstrate that ABiU-Net can significantly improve SOD performance when compared with \sArt methods.
 Considering that ABiU-Net is an elegant architecture without carefully designed modules or engineering skills, ABiU-Net provides a new perspective for SOD in the transformer era.

 { }